 Another common misconception about dividing marital property is that divorcing spouses must divide everything down the middle.
 While it is true that Arizona’s divorce laws require a 50/50 split in most cases, this does not mean that divorcing spouses have to divide all assets equally.

-For example, let’s say you have a car you really love.
-Let’s also say you have a small art collection that you could easily live without.
+For example, let’s say you have a car you love.
+Let’s also say you have a small art collection without which you could easily live.
 Rather than selling your car to split the proceeds and dividing your art collection down the middle, another option would be for you to keep your car while your spouse keeps the art.

 Mistake #4: Overlooking Options for Achieving an Amicable Outcome

-If you and your spouse cannot come to terms, you will need to take your divorce to court—right?
+If you and your spouse cannot agree, you will need to take your divorce to court—right?
 Not necessarily.
-From mediation to collaborative law, there are various alternatives for achieving an amicable outcome in your divorce.
-If you want to avoid going to court but are concerned about your ability to negotiate a reasonable divorce settlement with your spouse, then you will want to consider the viability of these alternatives as part of your preparations.
+There are various alternatives for achieving an amicable outcome in your divorce, from mediation to collaborative law.
+Suppose you want to avoid going to court but are concerned about your ability to negotiate a reasonable divorce settlement with your spouse.
+In that case, you will want to consider the viability of these alternatives as part of your preparations.
 If you don’t, you may find yourself in a difficult—and unnecessarily costly—situation.

 Mistake #5: Overestimating the Importance of Marital “Fault”

 If your spouse cheated on you, does this give you the upper hand in your divorce?
-In Arizona, the answer is “No.” Like many other jurisdictions, Arizona has transitioned to a purely “no fault” divorce state.
-This means that it is no longer possible to file for divorce on any grounds other than irreconcilable differences.
+In Arizona, the answer is “No.” Like many other jurisdictions, Arizona has transitioned to a purely “no-fault” divorce state.
+This means it is no longer possible to file for divorce on grounds other than irreconcilable differences.

 But, while you should not overestimate the importance of marital “fault,” you should not underestimate it, either.
-In certain scenarios (i.e., when one spouse intentionally wastes marital assets), fault can be a relevant factor in the divorce process.
-If fault is a factor in your divorce, this is certainly something you will want to address with your attorney.
+In certain scenarios (i.e., when one spouse intentionally wastes marital assets), fault can be a relevant factor in divorce.
+If the fault is a factor in your divorce, this is certainly something you will want to address with your attorney.